HL7/home-lab-report/input/pagecontent/hl7_v2_fields_and_example_messages.md

 Allowed test kits with EUA for this purpose:
 * Ellume’s  COVID-19 Home Test_Ellume Limited -– OBX-17.1 = Ellume COVID-19 Home Test_Ellume Limited_EUA
-* Cue Health Inc’s Cue COVID-19 Test for Home and Over The Counter (OTC) Use – OBX-17.1 =
+* Cue Health Inc’s Cue COVID-19 Test for Home and Over The Counter (OTC) Use – OBX-17.1 = Cue COVID-19 Test for Home and Over The Counter (OTC) Use_Cue Health Inc._EUA

 Example message is for Ellume’s COVID-19 Home Test sent by OneAbbott: InterPartner~CentralizedELR~OneAbbott~AIMSPlatform~Test~Test~2021012816241013~STOP~TestMessageSA.OTC_AL_FINAL

 #### [At-Home In-Vitro Test with Prescription](at-home_in-vitro_test_with_prescription_v2_example.html)
-Patient is prescribed the test, obtains the kit, sample collection and test performance is unsupervised, result is obtained via app that then does the reporting; this may result in limited data fidelity (no verification): a) that the person tested = patient, b) of how the specimen was collected, c) if the test procedure was followed, d) if the interpretation of the result and subsequent reporting is accurate.
+* Patient is prescribed the test
+* Patient obtains the kit
+* Sample collection and test performance is unsupervised
+* Result is obtained via app that then does the reporting

+This may result in limited data fidelity withno verification of the following:
+1. that the person tested is the recorded patient,
+2. how the specimen was collected,
+3. if the test procedure was followed,
+4. if the interpretation of the result and subsequent reporting is accurate.

 **The following segments are constrained:**
 * Ordering Facility Name (ORC-21.1) = <Copy Ordering Provider Name (ORC-12/OBR-16), if no separate facility>